Gavin-Yinld/csmFinder/readme.md

 scCandidate <- find_candidate(scSegment,data_type="single-cell",depth=10)
 ```
 ## Step 3.
 Identify pCSM segments
 For bulk methylomes, a nonparametric Bayesian clustering algorithm is used to group the sequence reads into hyper- and hypo-methylated subsets and pCSM segments are determined by testing difference between the two subsets.
 For single cell methylomes, a beta mixture model is used to group the single cells into hyper- and hypo-methylated subsets.

 By default, the loci with methylation difference between two subsets over 0.3 (distance=0.3) and the significance of the methylation difference between two subsets less than 0.05 (pval=0.05) are determined as pCSM loci.
-Setting larger 'distance' or lower 'pval' leads to larger methylation difference between two subsets.
+Setting larger `distance` or lower `pval` leads to larger methylation difference between two subsets.
 One can speed up the run by increasing the number of computational threads.
 ```perl
 #for bulk methylome
 pcsm_segment <- csmFinder(candidate,data_type='regular',distance=0.3,pval=0.05,thread=1)